 We operate in an increasingly interconnected digital landscape and we recognize the importance of assessing, identifying, and managing material risks from cybersecurity threats.
-In the normal course of business, we may collect and store certain sensitive information, including proprietary and confidential business information, intellectual property, sensitive third-party information, employee information and personal information.
-We rely on information systems for the management of this information in addition to our management of business processes including inventory, payment of obligations, collection of cash, human capital management, financial tools and other processes and procedures.
-Our ability to manage our business effectively depends on the reliability and capacity of these systems.
+In the normal course of business, we may collect and store certain sensitive information, including proprietary and confidential business information, intellectual property, sensitive third-party information, employee information and other personal information.
+We rely on our own information systems and third-party information systems for the management of this information in addition to our management of business processes including inventory, payment of obligations, collection of cash, human capital management, financial tools and other processes and procedures.
+Our ability to manage our business effectively depends on the reliability, security and capacity of these systems.
 We seek to address these risks by safeguarding assets, data, and operations through the cybersecurity risk management processes described below: